-14 Bord na Móna Strategic Framework for the future use of cutaway peatlands 2020 (Draft)
+14 Bord na Móna Strategic Framework for the future use of cutaway peatlands 2020

-The general after-use strategy of Bord na Móna is outlined in the Bord na Móna Strategic Framework for Future-Use of Cutaway Bogs 2020 (draft document).
+The general after-use strategy of Bord na Móna is outlined in the Bord na Móna Strategic Framework for Future-Use of Cutaway Bogs 2020.
 This document outlines how Bord na Móna's cutover peatland estate is complex in nature with great variability in terms of peat depths, peat types, drainage, subsoil condition and environmental value.
 Thus, future options require consideration on a site-specific basis, also bearing in mind the considerable internal variation within bogs.
 The development of the land-bank will also take account of national needs, while also taking account of the various national legislation, policies and plans related to the management of peatlands.

-In general, Bord na Móna will seek to balance and optimise commercial, social, and environmental value of these sites, and develop integrated land-uses, while taking account of the need for sustainability and their biodiversity value.
+In general, Bord na Móna will seek to balance and optimise commercial, social, and environmental value of these sites, while taking account of the need for sustainability and their biodiversity value.